muw78/amazon-ads-api-connector/readme.md

 - product ads,
 - keywords,
 - negative keywords, and
 - targeting clauses (ASIN targeting).

+It furthermore provides methods to get `keyword recommendations`, which include bid recommendations for keyword targets, as well as `bid recommendations for ad groups`, which include bid recommendations for auto campaigns.

-It furthermore provides methods to request and retrieve reports via the API.
+And lastly, it provides also methods to request and retrieve reports via the API.

 To create an instance of the `AmazonAdsAPIConnector`, you need to pass your Amazon Ads API credentials as a dictionary.
 The dictionary must contain the following keys: